Honors Tracks

 3. Intensive period two: 1 week during the winter of the fifth year

-Each year, the students must rotate in different surgical areas, attend frontal lectures, take part in simulation activities.
+Each year, the students must rotate in different surgical areas, attend frontal lectures, attend simulation activities.

 Types of activities